nordeck/intercom-presence/docs/test-environment.md

 - https://id.nightly.opendesk.qa
 - https://ics.nightly.opendesk.qa (_this will be behind a local reverse proxy_)

-Log in as `Administrator` and create a test user.
+Log in the portal as `Administrator` and create a few test users.

 ## Local components